• Skip to primary navigation

 Instant Pot Mushroom Soup

-And, it also really cool that most of Dr. Joel Fuhrman’s G-BOMBS are in this soup.
-He considers them to be the healthiest anti-cancer foods and recommends eating them every day.
+And it’s also really cool that most of Dr. Joel Fuhrman’s G-BOMBS are in this soup.
+He considers them the healthiest anti-cancer foods and recommends eating them daily.

-Add a crunchy spinach salad topped with a few nuts and have a few berries for dessert and you’ll have all six of them – greens, beans, onions, mushroom, berries, and nuts or seeds.
+Add a crunchy spinach salad topped with a few nuts and have a few berries for dessert, and you’ll have all six of them – greens, beans, onions, mushrooms, berries, and nuts or seeds.
 Oh, and don’t forget berries, which you could have with dessert.

 Instant Pot Mushroom Soup

-You’ve probably heard about the Instant Pot by now, but if you haven’t I’ll just tell you that it’s really a time saver!
+You’ve probably heard about the Instant Pot by now, but if you haven’t, I’ll just tell you that it’s really a time saver!
 Especially for beans which are such an important part of our diets.
-Dr. Fuhrman suggest you should have 1/2 cup of them every day.
+Dr. Fuhrman suggests you should have 1/2 cup of them every day.

 Looking for more plant-based recipes?
 Try one of these: